Learn How to Force Spring Blossoms Indoors

 Did you ever notice that perfectly arranged tulips don’t stay perfect for long?

-This is because tulips are very active flowers; even after cutting, the stems continue to grow.
+They go every which way when no one is looking because tulips are very active flowers – even after cutting, the stems continue to grow.

 And if that isn’t entertaining enough, tulips open in the morning light and close again when darkness falls, like the perfect ending to a perfect day.